devatengit/on-premises-mariadb-agent/README.md

 sudo docker-compose unpause
 ```

-command in your terminal.
+ &nbsp; command in your terminal.
 It will start your application again.

 7. If you want to check the logs of any of the running containers use this command-